dbuenzli/brr/README.md

 ## Sample programs

 Not much for now.
-A few basic programs are in the [test suite][test].
+A few basic programs are in the [test suite](test).

 An implementation of the [TodoMVC][todomvc] application with `brr.note` is in [todomvc.ml](test/todomvc.ml).